Emergency vehicle lighting: Czech Republic

+Persons driving an emergency vehicle must be 21, and are restricted by law from eating, drinking, or smoking while operating.
+White flashing lights can be used as a supplementary color in lightbars, and must face forward.

-Amber lights are used for non-emergency warning on many different vehicles - e.g. road construction vehicles, heavy transports, tow trucks, municipal services (dustcarts, road hoovers), ...
+Amber lights are used for non-emergency warning on many different vehicles - e.g. road construction vehicles, heavy transports, tow trucks, and municipal services.

+It is illegal to use blue emergency lights or sirens by an unauthorized vehicle on the public way.

 Other colors for flashing lights or beacons are not allowed.

-Most commonly seen lightning (and siren) equipment comes from Whelen and HOLOMY, followed by Federal Signal and others.
+The most commonly seen lightning (and siren) equipment comes from Whelen, HOLOMY, Federal Signal and others.

 France

 Blue

 The main colour for emergency service vehicles is overwhelmingly blue, although there is also widespread use of flashing (white) headlights, and many police vehicles have a set of two rear-facing red flashing lights to indicate that the police car is stopped or to indicate caution.

 When responding, emergency vehicles (including Police cars) are required to have, at least, one -360 degrees visible- blue light on the roof.

 French law strictly states what kind of blue lights and sirens an emergency vehicle can display, with 2 different categories.